liferay/liferay-docs/develop/tutorials/articles/120-customizing/05-overriding-mvc-commands/01-adding-logic-to-mvc-commands.markdown

 ## Step 2: Publish as a component [](id=publish-as-a-component)

 The Declarative Services `@Component` annotation facilitates customizing MVC commands.
-All the customization options require publishing your custom MVC command class as a component.
+All the customization options require publishing your MVC command class as a component.
 For example, this `@Component` annotation declares an `MVCActionCommand` service.

     @Component(
         immediate = true,